raxidbou4nja/wiki2pdf/README.md

-# Project Name
+# Wiki2PDF

-A brief description of your project.
+A Tool to convert wikipedia pages to stylish pdf with customizable content

 ## Table of Contents